What states are doing in the battle for partisan advantage in US House maps

 Republicans currently hold 25 of the 38 congressional seats in Texas.
 A revised map passed Wednesday by the state House is intended to give Republicans a shot at picking up five additional seats in next year's elections.

 Democrats already hold 43 of the 52 congressional seats in California.
-But similar to Texas, a revised map being considered Thursday in the state Legislature is aimed at giving Democrats a chance to gain five additional seats in the 2026 elections.
+But similar to Texas, a revised map passed Thursday by the state Legislature is aimed at giving Democrats a chance to gain five additional seats in the 2026 elections.

 Unlike Texas, California has an independent citizens' commission that handles redistricting after the census each decade, so any changes to the commission's map would need to win approval from voters.
 Democrats plan to hold a referendum on their revised map in a November special election.